 Microsoft Word allows users to create documents of many hundreds of pages including pictures and diagrams imported from other office applications such as Visio and Microsoft Project.

-Our Microsoft Word training courses cover all versions of the software including 2003, 2007, 2010 and 2013.
-One-to-one or group bookings can also be arranged on dates to suit you and customised to your specific requirements.
+We offer training at our centres in Guildford and London, One-to-one or group bookings can also be arranged on dates to suit you and customised to your specific requirements.

 These courses are focused on ensuring that we make you a faster and more relaxed Microsoft Word user.
 Given how widely Word is used in business today, being a comfortable and capable Word user is a key career skill for everyone.